SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 btphier
 ```

-You should see something similar to this in the first part of the output, reflecting the structure.
+You should see something similar to this in the first part of the output, reflecting the structure:

 ```text